 25 Wizarding World of Harry Potter Tips

-The Wizarding World of Harry Potter (also called Harry Potter world) is one of the biggest attractions at Universal Orlando.
-If you’re a Harry Potter fan, you might spend most of your time at Universal emersed in the Harry Potter universe.
+The Wizarding World of Harry Potter (sometimes called Harry Potter World) is one of the biggest attractions at Universal Orlando.
+If you’re a Harry Potter fan, you might spend most of your time at Universal immersed in the Harry Potter universe.
 I know that I did.
 Even if you’re just a Muggle looking for some great rides or tasty treats, you’re going to love visiting Hogsmeade and Diagon Alley.
 Get the most out of your trip with these 25 Wizarding World of Harry Potter tips.

 1. Make sure to have the park-to-park tickets!

 The Wizarding World of Harry Potter is split between Universal Studios and Islands of Adventure.
 (Nice one, Universal, well played!)
 Multi-day packages offer the best deals, and you’ll want multiple days to explore the two (or three if you choose to visit Volcano Bay) parks, especially during the busier times of the year.

 The Wizarding World of Harry Potter is split into Diagon Alley (Universal Studios) and Hogsmeade (Islands of Adventure.)
 The Hogwarts Express runs between the two parks and is the easiest way to get between them, and also an adventure in itself!